 - Physiotherapy (PDF, 233KB)

 - Speech and language therapy (PDF, 310KB)

-People with Parkinson's who took part were also asked to complete a questionnaire.
-This ensures that their views of their Parkinson's service are also included in the audit.
+People with Parkinson's who took part were also asked to complete a questionnaire to ensure that their views of their Parkinson's service are included in the audit.

-The priorities areas for improvement above were first identified through the 2015 Audit and Hospital Episode Statistics (2011-12 and 2012-13).
+The Excellence Network priority areas for improvement were first identified through the 2015 Audit and Hospital Episode Statistics (2011-12 and 2012-13).